 So, just what makes some rugs worth so much more money than others?
 According to Tufenkian, there are several factors involved, including materials, size, and production time.

-First and foremost, a good rug can take a really long time to make—from several days to months to even years—and this generally has to do with how they are produced.
+First and foremost, a good rug can take a really long time to make—from several days to months, or even years—and this generally has to do with how they are produced.
 “Rugs are an investment because of the incredible process it takes to create them and their awe-inspiring intricacy,” he explains.
-While the ancient art of oriental rug-knotting is a disappearing craft that few companies still practice, Tufenkian views it as his company’s duty to keep the practice alive, as do some of the other high-end rug companies currently dominating the market.
+While the ancient art of Oriental rug-knotting is a disappearing craft that few companies still practice, Tufenkian views it as his company’s duty to keep the practice alive, as do some of the other high-end rug companies currently dominating the market.

 It sometimes startles me when I am reminded that the complex design of a rug I am admiring is actually the accumulation of so many tiny, hand-tied points of color.

 Obviously, the quality of materials used is also a big factor.
 An expensive rug will generally be made out of high-quality wool, silk, or other natural fibers.
-A more moderately priced rug, on the other hand, is often made out of synthetics like polyester, olefin, or nylon, or even a low quality wool or natural fiber such as jute.
-The problem with many of these less expensive materials is that they aren’t as sustainable due to the fact that they are more prone to shedding, pilling, fading, staining, and simply aren’t made to last very long.
+A more moderately priced rug, on the other hand, is often made out of synthetics, like polyester, olefin, or nylon, or even low-quality wool or a natural fiber such as jute.
+The problem with many of these less expensive materials is that they aren’t as sustainable due to the fact that they are more prone to shedding, pilling, fading, and staining, and they simply aren’t made to last very long.

 “Despite all the concern in the world for sustainability, there is a huge movement in the home furnishings market towards creating disposable products at cheap prices, meant to be used for a few years and discarded,” Tufenkian points out.